huddeldaddel/spring-boot-mvc-auth0-starter/README.md

 ## Contents

-This project contains an extended setup for a web development project based on:
+This project template contains an extended setup for a web development project based on:

 *   Spring Boot
 *   Thymeleaf